subbat9710/subbat9710/README.md

 * Developed a RESTful API server application TEBucks using .NET and MS SQL Server database to support the online payment service.
 Constructed a secure login service and record-keeping protocol using API calls and executed comprehensive testing protocol via Postman to guarantee optimal performance and reliability.

 Project 5: Online Pizza Ordering Application
 * Developed a user-friendly online pizza ordering platform utilizing cutting-edge technologies such as .NET Framework, ASP Web API, C#, MS SQL Server, and Vue.js.
-Architected a seamless end-to-end solution that streamlined the entire ordering process, including an interactive pizza builder, optimized cart management, & secure order processing.
+Architected a seamless end-to-end solution that streamlined the entire ordering process, including an interactive pizza builder, optimized cart management, and secure order processing.

 Project 6: Phonebook WebApp
 * Phonebook App is a simple web application that allows users to store and retrieve contact information, including names, addresses, and phone numbers.
 It is built using the Sinatra framework and uses a PostgreSQL database to store the contact information.
 The main aim of the application is to provide a simple, user-friendly interface for managing contact information.
 Users can add new contacts to the database, and search for contacts by name or phone number.